Chinrank/nucEarl/README.md

 Make them with a provided list of dns' `jurl --dns --dnsServers 208.67.222.222 8.8.8.8 --lookup google.com`

-Execute a command on a remote machine with a ssh server (several caveats here, this is by no means at all a full implementation, it doesn't even bother to verify the hmacs of the response, only supports ECDH as it's key exchange algorithm, only lets you login via username and pass etc. Nonetheless it should work with a modern default ssh setup).
+Execute a command on a remote machine with a ssh server (several caveats here, this is by no means at all a full implementation, it doesn't even bother to verify the hmacs of the response, only supports ECDH as it's key exchange algorithm, only lets you login via username and pass, can't deal with large responses (all these could fairly simply be resolved mind...), relies on the packets getting sent in a certain way (that they don't have to be, this is a bigger issue caused by my not knowing about it at the time of writing, to do this correctly would require some work) etc. Nonetheless it should work with a modern default ssh setup).
 It may be done over proxy also.

 `jurl --session --ssh ${name of the server}:${sshPort} -u ${username}:${password} --exec 'echo $((1 + 1))'`